 - All grant recipients will be required to submit periodic progress/milestone reports as per the department's requirements.
 Reports will be requested on at least a six monthly basis. - All grant recipients will be required to complete and submit a final report and acquittal within 30 calendar days after the completion date of the project. - All grant recipients will be required to maintain full financial records of expenditure relating to the grant (including, but not limited to, profit and loss statement and receipts for expenditure).
-This documentation must be provided to the department on request.

-- Applicants must be covered by at least the following insurance: - a) public liability insurance of a minimum of \$20 million; - b) workers and volunteers under the Queensland Work Health and Safety Act 2011. - Any approved sponsoring organisation must remain the project sponsor for the duration of the project or until a new sponsor is approved and accepted by the department.
+This documentation must be provided to the department on request. - Grants exceeding \$10,000 (excluding GST) may require an audited financial statement signed by an independent auditor, CPA or chartered accountant at the project's completion. - Any approved sponsoring organisation must remain the project sponsor for the duration of the project or until a new sponsor is approved and accepted by the department. - All promotional material relating to the project must acknowledge funding from the department.
+This includes promotional flyers, banners and any other promotional material.
+The final draft of any promotional material using the Queensland Government logo must be approved by the department before going to print.